Fhernd/ArcadeGameClone/README.md

 ## Game Architecture

 This game application uses Object-Oriented Programming to model the objects (entities) which interact in the game (player and enemies).

+## How to Play?

+Just open the `index.html` in your favorite web browser.

+Once the games has been started, just use the arrow keys (↑, →, ↓, ←) to move the boy (player) around the screen.

 ## Dependencies
 * Toastr: Shows short messages.